These Leather Pants Went Viral On TikTok — Here’s Why

 ##duet with @laauren1 SHOULD I KEEP OR RETURN?! 😫 trying on ##aritzia’s famous ##melinapant in size 16 ✨ ##midsize ##aritziahaul♬ original sound - bijan☆彡

-While I could probably go on forever naming the different things that my favourite cold-weather trousers could go with and praising them, there are a few downfalls to the viral style.
+While I could probably go on forever naming the different things that my favorite cold-weather trousers could go with and praising them, there are a few downfalls to the viral style.
 According to some reviews on TikTok, they don't fit larger body types as well.
-A user named Taylor filmed a duet video on the app, which showed her, a size 16, alongside Wolfe, a size 2, trying on the Melina Pant (available in sizes 00 to 16).
+A user named Taylor filmed a duet video on the app, which showed her, a size 20, alongside Wolfe, a size 6, trying on the Melina Pant (available in sizes 4 to 20).
 While they fit both women, Taylor commented: “I can’t really sit down in them lol.”
 Another user named Kyy commented: “Definitely look good… but I feel like they were made to fit a smaller body type.”
 Another user, Madison, suggested the H&M version, “From one size 16 to another, they fit way better on me and I can breathe in them.”
-That being said, as others pointed out, and I (size 4) myself experienced, due to the vegan leather material used, the Melina Pants do stretch out with time.
+That being said, as others pointed out, and I (size 8) myself experienced, due to the vegan leather material used, the Melina Pants do stretch out with time.
 “The pants look amazing on you,” Mercades Brown commented on Taylor’s post.
 “Give ‘em a few more wears and they’ll fit amazing.”

 Advertisement